Leo70kg/engine/README.md

 $ ./openarena.x86_64
 ```

-By default it load renderer\_openarena\_x86\_64.so (if build in linux).

 ## Switching renderers ##

-This feature is enabled by default.
-If you wish to disable it, set USE\_RENDERER\_DLOPEN=0 in Makefile,
+This feature is disabled by default.
+If you wish to enable it, set USE\_RENDERER\_DLOPEN=1 in Makefile.
-this allow for build modular renderers and to select the renderer at runtime rather than compiling in one into the binary.
+This allow for build modular renderers and select the renderer at runtime rather than compiling into one binary.
 When you start OpenArena, you can pass the name of the dynamic library to load.

 Example: